-JANUARY 14th 2021 UPDATE: in addition to the excellent regular offer, the Cobalt Card currently offers an additional bonus of 15,000 points if you spend $3,000 in the first 3 months, for a total value of ≈ $706 with the welcome bonus based on our Flytrippers Valuation (the post below will be updated soon)
+JANUARY 14th 2021 UPDATE: in addition to the excellent regular offer, the Cobalt Card currently offers an additional bonus of 15,000 points if you spend $3,000 in the first 3 months, for a total value of ≈ $706 with the welcome bonus based on our Flytrippers Valuation (updated review to come).

 While we can’t travel right now, we should definitely be preparing our next trips by taking action now to earn rewards that will give us free trips.
 My own favorite card is a great way to do earn a lot: it is one of the best cards to do so for many Canadian travelers.

 The American Express Cobalt Card was revolutionary and unique when it came out 3 years ago.